 To understand genomic changes in tumours and predict responses to pharmacological inventions, a lot of progress has been made in genomic databases (eg. The Cancer Genome Atlas, Oncomine and the University of California Santa Cruz Cancer Genome Browser allowing researchers to document genome-wide changes of various cancers.
 This information can allow us to discover resistance mechanisms and devise second-stage or combinatorial strategies in further treatment protocols).

-However our understanding of protein expression patterns and metabolite composition can provide greater insight into end point phenotypes and allow us to employ interventions around disease characterizations.
-In September 2013, the National Cancer Institute launched the first public proteomic data of colorectal tumor samples previously analyzed by the TCGA - the first complementation of proteomic and genomic data on the same tumors.
+However, our understanding of protein expression patterns and metabolite composition can provide greater insight into endpoint phenotypes and allow us to employ interventions around disease characterizations.
+In September 2013, the National Cancer Institute launched the first public proteomic data of colorectal tumour samples previously analyzed by the TCGA - the first complementation of proteomic and genomic data on the same tumours.
 By coupling this data and understanding precisely which signalling pathways contribute to pathogenesis, we can focus research efforts into narrow questions.
-Furthermore we start to build our knowledge on how metabolites can not only serve as diagnostic signals but also as biomarkers that are linked with disease progression, response to therapies and new therapeutic targets.
+Furthermore, we start to build our knowledge on how metabolites can not only serve as diagnostic signals but also as biomarkers that are linked to disease progression, response to therapies and new therapeutic targets.

 Speaker highlight - Dr Chris Kinsinger, Program Manager, Office of Cancer Clinical Proteomics Research, NCI will be speaking on his work on proteogenomic integration of clinical proteomic tumour analysis consortium (CPTAC).